COVID-19 medicine, protection, and research updates

 Blood types?
 Say what?

 Don’t worry about this one too much—I just thought it was an interesting new piece of information.
-Apparently your blood type Researchers from the US, Italy, and China have all found that COVID-19 patients with Type A blood seem to be more likely to suffer from respiratory failure, while those with Type O blood seem to be less likely.
+Apparently your blood type may affect the severity of an infection.
+Researchers from the US, Italy, and China have all found that COVID-19 patients with Type A blood seem to be more likely to suffer from respiratory failure, while those with Type O blood seem to be less likely.
 This is a statistical association—researchers don’t know what the real connection might be—and there are many other risk factors around the severity of an infection that are probably more significant than blood type.

 The short version: People with Type A blood (like me) may be more likely to have a severe infection.
 People with Type O blood (like my brother) may be less likely to have a severe infection.
 Both types of people should continue to take precautions against getting infected in the first place.
 Also, I’ll just add this to the “My Lousy Brother” list, right below “Able to get tan” and “People always talk about how handsome he is.”